Hyundai Sonata Tire Pressure: 32 PSI Guide

 Why Does My Tire Pressure Drop in Cold Weather?

-Cold air contracts, so tire pressure usually drops when the temperature falls.
+Cold air lowers tire pressure, so your TPMS light may appear after a cold night.
 Check cold pressure and inflate the tires back to the placard PSI.

 Conclusion